 This section's purpose is to tell you a little bit about my former professional self and some of the work I once did.
 I've published a few items which inform you about an IT security capability in which I supposedly exhibited expertise - Public Key Infrastructure (PKI).

 I've put together a page where you can see certificates / awards I have gained, newspaper and magazine articles written by / about me, click on this link to view it.
 You'll see that the page is organised into the following categories:

-During my career I gave presentations to audiences regarding IT security matters and generated videos of technical solutions for use by customers, you can view some of them by clicking on this link.
+During my career I gave presentations to audiences and delivered videos of technical solutions for use by customers, you can view some of them by clicking on this link.

 I've written white papers for nCipher (formerly Thales e-Security) and Oxford Computer Group (now thirdspace.net).
 The nCipher document is related to best practices for offline CAs, whereas the Oxford Computer Group document is a general backgrounder on PKI.

 Almost every engagement I worked on resulted in my writing solution documents incorporating high and low level designs, operational guides, key signing ceremonies or integration approaches.
 The sample documents I've provided have been vastly redacted.

 After reminiscing on my IT career I uploaded some random documents I authored during the early stages.
 Some of it was in the days of DOS (pre-Windows) and before networking reached its TCP/IP nadir.
 The documents are a hotchpotch which I haven't attempted to put any formal structure around.

 IT Security Skills

 Rather than publish a curriculum vitae / resume describing my IT security skills, I've given a brief summary of some of what I considered to be the highlights, which can be viewed by clicking on this link.